 What is a target stick in dog training?

-Beneficial for teaching your dog basic behaviors and controlling ‘target’ actions, target stick dog training is definitely brilliant for both directing him and utilized as a part of other more complicated tricks.
+Beneficial for teaching your dog basic behaviors and controlling ‘target’ actions, target stick dog training is definitely brilliant for both directing him and utilizing as a part of other more complicated tricks.

 Basically, target training involves teaching your dog to touch or follow the target.
-By doing so, it is easier for you to encourage him where to go.
+Doing so makes it easier for you to encourage him where to go.
 And this could be accomplished with the use of target sticks.

 If you are looking to purchase one, check out this COA Target Stick.
 This item has worked well in target training based on customer reviews.